 On-site solar will be cheaper than electricity from the grid in the long-run.

-Investing in on-site solar generation is a no-regret move, if you agree with in the fundamentals described below.
+Investing in an on-site solar generation is a no-regret move if you agree within the fundamentals described below.

 In times of high uncertainty and complexity, it’s a good idea to return to fundamentals.
 For assessing the economics of behind-the-meter solar generation, there are three main factors to look at: